Cornutum/hamcrest-composites/README.md

 ## Why Composite Matchers? ##

+With standard Hamcrest, verifying that two objects are `equals` is easy.
+But comparing the full tree of object property values is much more involved and not directly supported.
+Although such "deep matching" is needed for testing, it's often impossible (and almost always wrong!) to implement it using `equals`.
+Instead, `hamcrest-composites` makes it much easier to implement deep matching using a "composite matcher".
+Similarly, because standard Hamcrest has always been a bit weak for comparing collections and arrays, `hamcrest-composites` adds more robust matchers for all types of iterable containers.

 Consider the case of a [`Drawing`](src/test/java/org/cornutum/hamcrest/Drawing.java) object that contains a collection of `Shape` instances, each of which has complex properties, such as a `Color`.
 Consider the tests for a system that manipulates `Drawing` objects.
 How would a test verify that a `Drawing` produced by the system contains *all* of the expected content?
 With `hamcrest-composites`, it can be